dicksonhk/minimal-p2p-buffer-protocol/README.md

 - **Full Domain Structure:**
   - Binary Wire Format: `[version]-[revision]-[transport].your-axon-relay-service.com`
   - Alternative Message Format: `[version]-[revision]-[transport]-[messageformat].your-axon-relay-service.com`

+**The protocol version and message format are determined by the DNS label and are not negotiated after connection.
+The handshake MUST include the version and format for mismatch detection.**

 #### 5.1.2. **Components within the Label**